|Height||22 to 24 inches|

 What’s the Price of Dalmatian Puppies?

 You should know that one of these pups usually runs anywhere from $700 to $2,000 from a qualified breeder.
 Dalmatians are purebred which generally cost more.
 When you are buying this pup, you’re not paying just for the cuteness that you can see, you’re also paying for all of the testing and vaccinations that have been done to ensure health and well-being.
-If you plan to get a dalmatian pup from a pet store, you’re looking at $400 to $700.
+If you plan to get a pup from a pet store, you can expect the Dalmatian price to be around $400 to $700.

 3 Little-Known Facts About Dalmatian